 There are two compelling reasons why we try and build our cabins in a sustainable way and hope that during their lifetime they do not have a negative effect on the environment.
 Firstly, the construction industry is a big user of natural resources so it is important that these resources are used responsibly, and ideally renewably.
 Secondly, fossil fuel use, both in construction and everyday use, leads to climate change so using renewable sources of energy will help to mitigate this.

-We try and achieve sustainable construction by using renewable and recyclable materials, reducing energy consumption and waste, creating a healthy, environmentally-friendly environment and protecting the natural environment.
+We try and achieve sustainable construction by using renewable and recyclable materials, reducing energy consumption and waste, creating a healthy, environmentally-friendly product and protecting the natural environment.

 Below are some of the ways we try and achieve these objectives: